Amazon Echo: 20 Best Skills in the Alexa App

 The Best Skills from the Alexa App

-The Alexa app store is quickly growing with 4000+ goofy, useful, and intriguing skills that can be voice activated through the Amazon Echo.
+The Alexa app store is quickly growing with over 10,000 goofy, useful, and intriguing skills that can be voice activated through the Amazon Echo.

 While most skills have little to offer, there are 20 great skills that everyone with an Echo, Echo Dot, or Amazon Tap device needs to enable to get the most out of their gadget.